 Apparently, each sliced ingredient represents one of the four seasons: roasted pork, cucumbers, bamboo shoots and agar-agar.
 Which ingredient for which season, you ask?
 Well, your guess is as good as ours.

 To create the mountain's snow-covered peak, the dish is topped with sliced egg.
-But that’s not all: there’s also shrimp, shiitake mushrooms, quail’s eggs and chicken meatballs.
-The dish is finished with a slightly sweet sauce, but you can adjust the taste to your preferences by adding vinegar or mustard, placed on every table.
+But that’s not all: there’s also shrimp, shiitake mushrooms, quail eggs and chicken meatballs.
+The dish is finished with a slightly sweet sauce, but you can adjust the flavour by adding vinegar or mustard, which is placed on every table.